nchenderson/elements-nonpar-stat/docs/03-rankstatLatex.md

 ### A Power "Contest"

-* To compare power across for specific sample sizes, effect sizes, and distributional assumptions, a simulation study can be more helpful than statements about asymptotic relative efficiency.
+* To compare power for specific sample sizes, effect sizes, and distributional assumptions, a simulation study can be more helpful than statements about asymptotic relative efficiency.